patrickocoffeyo/meteor-boilerplate/README.md

 meteor-boilerplate
 ==================

 This is a starting point for Meteor-based applications.
 It includes some useful packages, organization techniques to ensure that your codebase is stays mantainable and easy to understand.
+It also contains a gulp-based coding standards sniffer to ensure code quality.

 A very simple example of a meteor app built from this boilerplate is [OnTask](https://github.com/patrickocoffeyo/ontask).